Carlos Caszely: Club career

 Caszely federative document with Levante UD.

 Caszely was born in Santiago, Chile.
 He played for several football teams in his career, including Colo-Colo (1968–1973), Levante UD (1973–1975), RCD Espanyol (1975–1978), finally returning to Colo-Colo (1978–1985).
 He ended his career with Barcelona SC in 1986.

 International career

-During the opening 1974 FIFA World Cup match against West Germany, Caszely was given a red card by the match referee, Doğan Babacan, becoming the first player to be sent off in this manner.
-Red and yellow cards had already been introduced in the past World Cup (1970).
+During the opening 1974 FIFA World Cup match against West Germany, Caszely was given a red card by the match referee, Doğan Babacan, becoming the first player to be sent off in this manner (red and yellow cards wouldn’t be introduced until the 1970 tournament).
 In the 1982 World Cup he missed a penalty against Austria.
 In June 1976, Caszely played for the national team of Catalonia in a friendly against the Soviet Union, providing an assist to Johan Neeskens.

 In addition to official matches with Chile, Caszely also scored 14 goals in B-class matches against opponents such as River Plate, Palmeiras, Boca Juniors, Paris Saint-Germain, among others.